mgezgin/MyPersonalNewsLetter/SETUP.md

 NEXT_PUBLIC_APP_URL="http://localhost:3000"
 ```

+**Important**:
+- `NEXTAUTH_SECRET`: Generate a secure random string for JWT encryption.
+You can use: `openssl rand -base64 32`
+- `NEXTAUTH_URL`: The base URL of your application (use `http://localhost:3000` for development)
-**Note**: Email configuration is only needed if you want to send newsletters.
+- Email configuration is only needed if you want to send newsletters.
 You can use the app without email configured.

 6. **Start the Development Server**
 ```bash